M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/index.md

 ### Migration of background processes to task queues

+If inheriting from `ConfigurableVaultApplicationBase`, the Vault Application Framework will only find and resolve `MFIdentifier` instances created on your `Configuration` class.
+If you are using `MFIdentifier` instances in other locations (e.g. directly on your `VaultApplication` class) then these should be moved into your `Configuration` class to continue to be resolved automatically.
+Alternatively you can call `MFIdentifier.Resolve` at runtime to manually resolve the items.
+{:.note.warning}

 The concept of a background operation is more awkward in situations where more than one M-Files server is involved.
 As a Vault Application Framework background operation is simply a .NET `Task`, and vault actions performed by the background operation are typically run outside of a transaction, it is fairly easy for background operations to cause unexpected side-effects within the vault.

 Details on the [types of task queues and how to migrate your code from background processes to task queues is available here](Recurring-Tasks).